isaiah1112/sshreader/README.md

 Included with sshreader is a binary called **pydsh** (generally installed in /usr/local/bin/).
 This works very similar to [pdsh](https://computing.llnl.gov/linux/pdsh.html) but uses sshreader at its core to perform ssh commands in parallel and return the results.
-The output of *pydsh -D* can also be piped through the **dshbak** tool that comes with pdsh.
+The output of *pydsh* can also be piped through the **dshbak** tool that comes with pdsh.

 Pydsh uses [hostlist expressions](https://www.nsc.liu.se/~kent/python-hostlist/) to get its list of hosts to process.